FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 What is Filtration Efficiency?

 Filtration efficiency is essentially the rating at which one type of material filters out particles.
-This testing is typically performed on specific types of textiles used in personal protective equipment (PPE), including face masks, medical gowns, air filters, and much more.
+This test method is typically performed on specific types of textiles used in personal protective equipment (PPE), including face masks, protective coveralls, medical gowns, air filters, and much more.
 Additionally, there are certain types of tests that help establish how the material holds up in a specific environment.

 Why do Filtration Efficiency Tests Matter?